Radar, Gun Laying, Mk. I and Mk. II: Dramatic results

 In addition to the continued technological advancement of the GL systems, Pile greatly improved the overall state of AA starting in September 1940 by appointing a scientific advisor to the highest echelon of the AA command.
 For this role he chose Patrick Blackett, who had World War I experience in the Royal Navy and had since demonstrated considerable mathematical ability.
 Blackett planned to study the AA problem from a purely mathematical standpoint, a concept that proved extremely valuable in other areas of air defence, and would ultimately develop into the general field of operational research.

 Blackett formed a study group known as the Anti-Aircraft Command Research Group, but universally referred to as "Blackett's Circus".
-Blackett deliberately chose members from different backgrounds, including physiologists David Keynes Hill, Andrew Huxley and L. Bayliss, mathematical physicists A. Porter and F. Nabarro, astrophysicist H. Butler, surveyor G. Raybould, physicist I. Evans and mathematicians A.J.
-Skinner and M. Keast, the only woman on the team.
+Blackett deliberately chose members from different backgrounds, including physiologists David Keynes Hill, Andrew Huxley and Leonard Ernest Bayliss, mathematical physicists Arthur Porter and Frank Nabarro, astrophysicist Hugh Ernest Butler, surveyor G. Raybould, physicist I. Evans and mathematicians A. J. Skinner and M. Keast, the only woman on the team.
 Their goals were neatly summed up by Blackett:

 Meanwhile, in November 1940, John Ashworth Ratcliffe was moved from the Air Ministry side of Bawdsey to start an AA gunnery school at Petersham on the west side of London.
 One problem that became immediately evident was that the inputs to the predictors, the analog computers that handled ballistics calculations, were very easy to get wrong.
-This information was fed back through the Army hierarchy, and again it was Bedford who produced the solution.
+This information was fed back through the Army hierarchy, and again it was Leslie Bedford who produced the solution.
 This resulted in the building of several Trainers that were used at the AA school, allowing operators to hone their skills.

-To better study the AA problem, the Circus soon added a fourth trailer to some AA sites in the London area, dedicated solely to recording the inputs to the predictors, the numbers of rounds fired, and the results.
+The Circus soon added a fourth trailer to some AA sites in the London area, dedicated solely to recording the inputs to the predictors, the numbers of rounds fired, and the results.
 These numbers were fed back through the AA command structure to look for any chance of improvement.
 The official history, published just after the war, noted that between September and October 1940, 260,000 AA rounds had been fired with the result of 14 aircraft destroyed, a rate of 18,500 rounds-per-kill.
-This was already a great improvement over pre-radar statistics which were 41,000 rounds-per-kill.
-But with the addition of GL/EF, GL mats and better doctrine, this fell to 4,100 rounds-per-kill by 1941.
+This was already a great improvement over pre-radar statistics which were 41,000 rounds per kill.
+But with the addition of GL/EF, GL mats and better doctrine, this fell to 4,100 rounds per kill by 1941.

 Pile commented on the improvements by noting: